It can be incredibly distressing and overwhelming to learn that someone you care about is having thoughts of suicide.

 - “It sounds like you’re carrying a heavy burden.
 A professional can offer tools and support to help you through this.”

-- “Would you be willing to talk to a doctor, therapist, or a crisis hotline?”
+- “Would you be willing to talk to a doctor, therapist or crisis team?”

 Offer to Help Them Make Connection With a Professional:

-- “Can I help you find mental health support in our area?”
+- “Can I help you find mental health support in the area?”

-- “Would you like me to sit with you while you call a crisis helpline?”
+- “Would you like me to sit with you while you call crisis team?”

 - “I can go with you to your doctor’s appointment if that would help.”